nathanmentley/RemoteCongress/README.md

 This platform was designed to ensure we know who is creating data and that the data cannot be tampered with.

-At a high level this is acomplished by using an immutable and decentralized data storage through a blockchain, and asymmetric encryption to sign and verify votes.
+At a high level this is acomplished by using an immutable and decentralized data storage built on a [blockchain](https://en.wikipedia.org/wiki/Blockchain) saved in [IPFS](https://ipfs.io/), and asymmetric encryption to sign and verify votes.

 The current design of this platform would give every member of congress a [public private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography).
 The member's public key would be publicly known while their private key would never be shared or sent over any network.
 You can think of the public key almost as the member's username.

 When the member of congress votes, the data that makes up their vote will be signed with an encrypted [hash](https://en.wikipedia.org/wiki/Hash_function) generated from the vote data, and then encrytped with the private key.
 This vote data is then packaged with the member's public key, and the encrypted hash.
 That package is sent to the server to be stored and persisted.
+It's persisted in a blockchain stored on Ipfs to ensure the data is immutable.

 Using the public key we can decrypt the hash, and verify that hash still matches the vote data.
 If the hash still matches the vote data we can know that the vote wasn't tampered with, and was cast by the private key that matches the public key shipped with the vote.
 In other words, we can be sure the member of congress cast that vote, and their vote wasn't altered.

 ## Running the Proof Of Concept

-If you want to see the proof of concept in action you'll need some software installed to run it.
+If you want to see the proof of concept in action you'll need some software installed to run it, and the ability to run a few terminal commands.

 To run the platform you currently need these installed:
 * [git](https://git-scm.com/)